alidotm/alidotm/README.md

 # 💫 About Me:

-Highly motivated, self taught developer.
+Self taught developer.
 Familiar with web development and web based technologies.
 And have a obsession for Typescript.

 ## 🌐 Socials: